jiantleman/data-science-pandAIRmic/data_deliverable/data/README.md

 # Data Spec

+## Each of these tables refers to one of three tables in sample.db

 ## covid table
 The data in this table is sourced from [The COVID Tracking Project](https://covidtracking.com/data), which collects and stores historical COVID-19 information from all 50 states + DC.
 For the purpose of this project we will use the following data:
 - Date(datetime64): Date on which data was reported